Mutualization: The outstanding model for efficiency behind Université de Sherbrooke’s meteoric rise

 By innovating how its research is organized, the Université de Sherbrooke has pooled its strengths in terms of both expertise and infrastructure.
 It has thus equipped itself with the means to do even more for the good of society through the development of its research, to the power of ten!

 The harmonious union of partnership, mutualization, and interdisciplinarity is a strength unique to the UdeS.
-Learn about this innovative approach of building knowledge that has propelled the UdeS into the top 10 of Canada’s most research-intensive universities.
+Learn about this innovative approach of building knowledge that has propelled the UdeS into the ranks of Canada's most research-intensive universities.